 In February 2020, Gupta was asked by Dr. Omar Lateef, president and chief executive officer of Rush University Medical Center, to lead the Medical Center’s response to the COVID-19 pandemic.
 Throughout the spring, she and a team of leaders guided the Medical Center through a surge of patients that now totals more than 2,000 people, equipping staff with the resources, education and space needed to safely care for patients.
 This successful response, which includes outcomes for intensive care unit patients with COVID-19 that were far better than national averages, has garnered the Medical Center national recognition as one of the hospitals in the country most prepared for the pandemic.

 Gupta also has advanced the Medical Center’s quality rankings by focusing on efforts related to reducing avoidable patient harm and improving efficiency of care.
-In 2019, the health care services company Vizient ranked the Medical Center first among the nation’s academic medical centers for quality and accountability.
+In 2019, the health care services company Vizient ranked the Medical Center No. 2 among the nation’s academic medical centers for quality and accountability.

 In the spring of 2019, she led the Medical Center through a highly successful survey by the federal Centers for Medicare and Medicaid Services (CMS), the first in 19 years.

 Prior to her current role, Gupta was RUMG’s vice president of clinical operations.
 She collaborated with clinical and operational leaders on improvement in the areas of patient experience, provider experience and access.

 She previously was Rush University Medical Center’s vice president of performance improvement and operational effectiveness from 2016 to 2018.
 Her team developed a system-wide use of a daily management system.
 Notable quality improvements were seen in radiology, emergency department and urology clinic.